June 17 - October 28, 2023

 2024 Vendor Inquiries

 Thank you for your interest in the Wakefield Farmers Market.
 The WFM is an invitation only market.

-The 2022 season is full, however for the 2023 season we are looking for local farms/specialty food/beverage vendors selling items that are NOT yet represented at the market.
+We are no longer accepting new vendors for the 2023 season.
+We are currently interested in local farms/specialty food/beverage vendors selling items that are NOT yet represented at the market.
 We are currently searching for vendors in the following areas: Dairy, yogurt, ice cream, flavored oils, hard cider.
 We have reached our capacity for the following items: coffee/teas, baked goods, cookies, brownies, whoopie pies, pies, nut bars, juice, honey, microgreens, candles, resin art, ceramics, and soap.

 Unfortunately, due to public safety, we can not accept food trucks at this time.
 We do not have a safe area for trucks to do business.

 The focus of our market is VERY local.
 No chains, franchises, or big corporations are represented as vendors.
 MAKE IT, BAKE IT, OR GROW IT is our motto for vendors.
 Also, vendors who earn, or plan to earn their living primarily through the business they bring to markets are given preference.
 Scroll down for artisan-specific information.

 To inquire about being a vendor, email firstname.lastname@example.org with your webpage URL and/or product pictures, and a description of your product (s) or, if a farmer, a general list of crops, farming methods, and any specialty crops or products.
 Farms MUST grow all the produce sold at the market.

 Guidelines for Acceptance:

 Farmers: Only working farms at which folks are making their main living and who have general liability business insurance are accepted.

 Artisans: You must make your own product and it must be unique and of very high quality.
 We have reached our capacity for candle, soap, ceramics and resin jewelry & art vendors.